insin/insin-notes/scratch/shared_javascript.rst

 * https://github.com/substack/node-browserify of course!

-* https://github.com/LearnBoost/browserbuild looks like it does exactly what I wanted before I wrote my own, manual, build process.
-D'oh.
+* https://github.com/LearnBoost/browserbuild - specify what you need and it
+  handles relative stuff

 * https://github.com/hij1nx/codesurgeon can be used to programmatically pick scripts apart to remove bits you don't want in the browser, rather than always